 5.1.
-Key inputs to the valuation of self-originated bond investments igtarrow
+Key inputs to the valuation of self-originated bond investments 🖘

-Key audit matter description Self-originated bond investments of £173.9 million (2020: £149.7 million) make up 41% (2020: 34%) of total assets and are a key value driver for the Company's Net Asset Value (NAV) and interest income.
+Key audit matter description

+Self-originated bond investments of £186.0 million (2021: £173.9 million) make up 42% (2021: 41%) of total assets and are a key value driver for the Company's Net Asset Value (NAV) and interest income.

 The primary pricing source for the self-originated bonds is from an independent pricing provider (IHS Markit Private Team).
 The IHS Markit Private Team values the bonds using a market-based valuation methodology, which involves material assumptions relating to comparable observable bond prices and yields.
-In addition, IHS Markit Private Team determine a valuation based on internal proprietary sector curves.
-The valuation of the self-originated bond investments included in the financial statements uses the mid-point of the two approaches and represents a change in accounting estimate as described in Note 3 to the financial statements.
-This has contributed to a heightened risk of fraud and error associated with the valuation approach applied, whether this is acceptable or consistent with IFRS 13 Fair value measurement, and that inappropriate inputs have been used leading to a material misstatement of fair value.
-The key inputs to valuation of the bond investments are: The pricing of self-originated bonds by the IHS Markit Private Team, including the comparable bonds selected to determine the yield to maturity of the self-originated bonds and the proprietary sector curves; and The use and application of the mid-point of those pricing sources to the self-originated bond portfolio.
+In addition, IHS Markit Private Team determine a valuation based on internal proprietary sector curves ("the Sector Curve Price").

+The key inputs to valuation of the bond investments are therefore:

+- · The pricing of self-originated bonds by the IHS Markit Private Team, including the comparable bonds selected to determine the yield to maturity of the self-originated bonds and the proprietary sector curves: and - · The use and application of the mid-point of those pricing sources to the self-originated bond portfolio.

+This has contributed to a risk of fraud and error associated with the valuation approach applied, whether this is acceptable or consistent with IFRS 13 Fair value measurement, and that inappropriate inputs have been used leading to a material misstatement of fair value.

 There is also a risk that there are significant unobservable inputs used to determine the fair value of the self-originated bonds at the balance sheet date to the extent that these inputs will impact the classification in the Fair Value Hierarchy under IFRS 13.

-The accounting policies related to this key audit matter can be found in Note 2 to the financial statements, with the valuation described as one of the key sources of estimation uncertainty in Notes 3 and 15 to the financial statements.
-This is further described in the Audit Committee Report on page 44.
+The accounting policies related to this key audit matter can be found in note 2 to the financial statements, with the valuation described as one of the key sources of estimation uncertainty in note 3 and 15 to the financial statements.
+This is further described in the Audit and Risk Committee Report on pages 46-48.

-How the scope of our To respond to the key audit matter, we have performed the following audit procedures: audit responded to the key audit matter Obtained an understanding of relevant controls in relation to the valuation process; - Assessed the Company's processes for challenging the reliability of the independent prices through discussions with management, review of the Price Committee minutes and inquires with the IHS Markit Private Team; Assessed the 31 March 2021, and post year end, bond surveillance reports to identify any evidenc of fair value changes including whether the bonds are not performing, any delinquency in contractual payments or signs of financial distress by the borrower; Alongside our internal valuation specialists we: - Evaluated the competence, capabilities and objectivity of IHS Markit Private Team; Challenged the investment manager's and IHS Markit Private Team's approach to the valuation of the bonds against accepted market practices; and Re-performed the valuation analysis to determine the bond prices and challenged the appropriateness and consistency of the comparables used by the IHS Markit Private Team.
-On a sample basis, performed sensitivity analysis on the yield to maturity and sector curve discount yields, including weighting of pricing sources applied by management; Challenged management's judgement over the classification of the bonds in the Fair Value Hierarchy under IFRS 13 by assessing the significance of observable and unobservable inputs used to determine fair value; and Performed back testing by agreeing proceeds received from the sale of bonds, if any, both during the year and subsequent to 31 March 2021, against their fair value prior to the sale.
-Key observations We concluded that the assumptions applied by management, in arriving at the fair value of the Company's self-originated bond investments were reasonable, and that the resulting valuations are appropriately stated.